Ode to the Fujifilm X30

 Image quality

-And the following photo, which was exhibited as part of the Botanicals exhibition, organized by New York Decagon Gallery, in 2025.
+Another example is the photograph below, which was selected for the Botanicals exhibition organized by Decagon Gallery in New York in 2025.

-The X30 is capable of taking photos that are accepted, and also distinguished, in IAAP (International Association of Art Photographers) competitions:
+The X30 is also capable of producing photographs that are not only accepted but also recognized in competitions organized by the International Association of Art Photographers (IAAP).

 In conclusion